Vehsamrak/backend-refactoring-challenge/README.md

 * SQLite could be used for functional tests instead of MySQL.
 * PHP version locked in composer.json could be raised.
 * "Entity services" layer had transparent logic, so I moved logic to controllers.
 Because I dont like to see HTTP and validation logic outside controllers, and services before refactoring does not perform other actions.
 If there would be some buisiness logic requirements in future, I would create Factories to create entities.
 So for now I chose simplicity over preoptimization.
+* PHP sessions could be stored in Redis, instead of file system for better performance due to slow disk read/write.